TheEdoRan/eslint-config/README.md

 # [@theedoran/eslint-config](https://github.com/theedoran/eslint-config)

-> This package includes the sensible ESLint configuration used by our team.
+> This package includes a sensible ESLint configuration.

 It includes `TypeScript` and `prettier` configuration.